babongo/evcoap/README.md

-evcoap
+Evcoap
 ======

-A CoAP frontend for Libevent
+A CoAP frontend to Libevent